Skip to content ↓

 How it's assessed:

-• 50 marks at Foundation Tier and 60 marks at Higher Tier
+• 50 marks (for each of Foundation tier and Higher tier).

-• Question 1 – message (student produces four sentences in response to a photo) – 8 marks
+• Question 1 – Student produces five short sentences in response to a photo (10 marks).

-• Question 2 – short passage (student writes a piece of continuous text in response to four brief bullet points, approximately 40 words in total) – 16 marks
+• Question 2 – Student writes a short piece in response to five compulsory bullet points, approximately 50 words in total (10 marks).

-• Question 4 – structured writing task (student responds to four compulsory detailed bullet points, producing approximately 90 words in total) – there is a choice from two questions – 16 marks
+• Question 5 (overlap question) – Student writes a piece in response to three compulsory bullet points, approximately 90 words in total.
+There is a choice from two questions (15 marks).

-• Question 1 – structured writing task (student responds to four compulsory detailed bullet points, producing approximately 90 words in total) – there is a choice from two questions – 16 marks
+• Question 2 (overlap question) – Student writes a piece in response to three compulsory bullet points, approximately 90 words in total.
+There is a choice from two questions (15 marks).

-• Question 2 – open-ended writing task (student responds to two compulsory detailed bullet points, producing approximately 150 words in total) – there is a choice from two questions – 32 marks
+• Question 3 – Open-ended writing task where the student responds to two bullet points, producing approximately 150 words in total.
+There is a choice from two questions (25 marks).

 What is studied at KS5?